rsksmart/devportal/contribution.md

 ---

-Thank you for contributing!
-Together, we can make this project better for everyone.
+Thank you for contributing to Rootstock!